 I read a very interesting article the other day written by former University of Washington QB Brock Huard.
 Huard suggested that unlike the NFL, elite quarterback play has not been a prerequisite for championship success in college football in recent seasons.
 He points out that Tebow and Newton were spectacular during their title-winning seasons, but Alabama’s A.J.
 McCarron and Greg McElroy, LSU’s Matt Flynn and Florida’s Chris Leak were more of the “game manager” variety of QB than star passers.
-Compare that to the NFL’s last six Super Bowl-winning quarterbacks: Eli Manning (twice), Drew Brees, Ben Roethlisberger, Aaron Rogers and Peyton Manning.
+Compare that to the NFL’s last seven Super Bowl-winning quarterbacks: Joe Flacco, Eli Manning (twice), Drew Brees, Ben Roethlisberger, Aaron Rogers and Peyton Manning.
 These names are synonymous with elite quarterback play.
 As Seattle Seahawks GM John Schneider describes it, “they tilt the field.”

 Huard certainly brings up some good points, but I would argue that the quarterback position in college football is far more important today than it was 10 or 15 years ago.
 True like any other position it is still just another piece of the handicapping puzzle, and depending on the QB’s supporting cast, it may be a smaller piece at that.
 However the examples that Huard uses in his article are of elite teams that possess elite personnel at other positions.

 And how many teams in the country possess this elite supporting cast that allows a “game manager” to lead them to the National Championship?
 Probably the same dozen or so teams we make reference to in our conference familiarity discussion.
 For the majority of other teams in college football, good QB play is imperative.
-Do you think that Baylor and Stanford would have had the success they had last season without RG3 and Andrew Luck?
-I doubt it.

 After defense, QB is the first thing I look at when capping a game.
 Because of the way teams play defense nowadays, with all the different looks and blitz packages they throw at you, a QB has to be able to make reads.